SklifCybe/rsschool-cv/cv.md

 ## Summary
 ***
 All last year i learned frontend and backend in js ecosystem.
-Tommorow and the day after tommorow i still want to learn it.
+And in the future i still want to learn it.
 I don’t have comecrial experience, but i have some pet projects, which you can see on my [GitHub](https://github.com/SklifCybe).

 ## Education
 ***